vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 she would have had two monuments, a memorial temple on the Rāmagiri and

-the ed

-. ūka  at issue.
+the eḍūka  at issue.
 The latter may have marked the spot where she was cremated, the former was the place where merit was transferred to her in the next world.
 The two similar Nāgas found at both sites seem to underpin this

 hypothesis.
 However, a serpent underneath a structure is a common rather than a specific feature, and, apart from that, there is little that points to any person in particular̥ It is therefore possible altogether that the burial shaft belonged to someone else, another king, another important person of the fifth century.
 The anonymity of this grave illustrates again what Malamoud sees 96 Bakker 2004a, 84.
 Poona Plates of Prabhāvatīguptā \(CII V, 7 ll.
 7–8, 36 ll.
 8–9\):